-Authored by Jenny Wei, Engineer at Product Support Team, Moldex3D
+Authored by Lingo Shih, Engineer at Product R&D Division, Moldex3D

 Injection molding is a very complicated process, and it is difficult to track the melt flow behaviors inside the cavity.
 However, to diagnose the molding issues, we have to understand the property variation at different locations.
 For example, we have to attain the temperature distribution information throughout the part surface so that we can understand cooling efficiency and balance.
 In order to help users deeply look into the molding process, Moldex3D Studio provides the Probe feature.
 The probe can be placed at many locations for data reading and generate the local history curve during the cycle time.
 Furthermore, through a group of Probe nodes in a sequence, it can draw the Distribution curves for the result variation at different key locations in the model.
 The steps for the XY Plotting of Distribution curves are as below.